galaxyproject/admin-training/sessions/04-tool-shed/tool_installation.md

 It will help you accomplish such goals as 'mirror toolset on Main'.

 ---
+# Exercise - Tool installation using Ephemeris

+---
 # What happened?

 * Repository was downloaded/cloned.